nicksheerin/nick_sheerin/_projects/rfid_scanner.md

 ## General Overview

- During this project we built and tested a detachable RFID-based baggage scanning prototype aimed to reduce costs related to baggage mishandling and aircraft turn time.
+This project developed a detachable RFID-based baggage scanning prototype aimed to reduce costs related to baggage mishandling and aircraft turn time.

 ## References